Candidates

 LinkedIn Profile ID (if applicable)

-Double and triple check these are correct to ensure that you are contactable.
+HRS Tip Double and triple check these are correct to ensure that you are contactable.

 Personal Statement / Profile

-This is not an essential requirement but it certainly can help to tailor your experience and expectations to the company / job you are applying to.
+This is not an essential requirement, but it certainly can help to tailor your experience and expectations to the company/job you are applying to.
 This requires 2-4 sentences maximum, located just underneath your contact details, and can help to show the reviewer you have taken the time to recognise their requirements and to engage their interest in you.

 Education / History